alexandroid/toma-to-do/README.md

-This is a simple pomodoro timer which can be used as a simple standalone Javascript application.
+This is a simple pomodoro timer ~~which can be used as a simple standalone Javascript application~~.

 Live working version (uses local storage so it does not need a server): http://alexandroid.github.com/toma-to-do/